Municipal Property Assessment Corporation (MPAC) assessing residential properties in Ontario.

 The current value assessment reflects the value of the property as of January 1, 2016.
 This property assessment will be used by the city to calculate property taxation for the tax years 2017 to 2020.

-Yes, if the value of the property increased between January 1, 20012 and January 1, 2012.
 The 2016 property assessment will be used to calculate property taxes for 2017 through 2020.
 If the property value has increased since 2012, the increase will be phased in over these next four years.
 This phased-in assessment system will provide an additional level of property tax stability and predictability.

 Assessed value of your property